decryptedlayer/Anubis/README.md

 #### Outline of Password Encryption Methods

-* Password encryption (Hashing and salting methods):
+Password encryption will employ methods for both hashing and salting.
+Hash values will utilise PBKDF2 (Password-Based Key Derivation Function 2) to reduce vulnerability to brute force attacks, with a selected key to byte map of 64 and 100 encryption rounds to reduce preimage collision and vulnerability to Grover's algorithm<sup> 14</sup>.
+The hashing algorithm used will be BCrypt's implementation in Python.
+The use of BCrypt is due to it theoretically not being weakened by Grover's algorithm<sup> 15</sup>.
-Hash values utilise PBKDF2 (Password-Based Key Derivation Function 2) to reduce vulnerability to brute force attacks, with a selected key to byte map of 64 and 100 encryption rounds to reduce preimage collision and vulnerability to Grover's algorithm<sup> 14</sup>.
-Although BCrypt is theoretically not weakened by Grover's algorithm<sup> 15</sup>, this added layer of vulnerability reduction is simply a precaution.
-Salt values are generated randomly through BCrypt, utilising 20 rounds to ensure a higher level entropy between generated salt values.
+Salt values will be generated randomly through BCrypt, utilising 20 rounds to ensure a higher level entropy between generated salt values.

 ### References